 formerly a warren of small, dark rooms, the ground floor is open and bright 34

 Above: Formerly a warren of small, dark rooms, the ground floor is open and bright—with few doors but plenty of quiet spots.
-Note the multipurpose cabinet bank in the kitchen, office, and inglenook.
+Note the multipurpose cabinet bank that serves the kitchen, office, and inglenook.

 Before